Follow the step-by-step instructions to set up an update request.

 .

-The Update Requests dialog appears, and you can see pending updates for the row.
+The Update Requests dialog appears, displaying pending updates for the selected row.

 Use this dialog to: